BAJ-/JS-polyfills/README.md

 Useful JavaScript polyfills.

-For a detailed explanation on how they work visit [a link](http://javascript.boxsheep.com/polyfills/)
+For a detailed explanation on how they work visit [JavaScript at Boxsheep](http://javascript.boxsheep.com/polyfills/)